Hassan Darsi: Work

-Since 1999, Darsi's work has focused on the practice of gilding; as part of his art works, he has covered in gold an art gallery in Casablanca as well as concrete slabs in the porst of Guía de Isora on Tenerife and Marseilles.
+Since 1999, Darsi's work has focused on the practice of gilding; as part of his art works, he has covered in gold an art gallery in Casablanca as well as concrete slabs in the porst of Guía de Isora on Tenerife and Marseille.
 In the mid-2000s, he has worked on themes surrounding city architecture.
 He has been the recipient of a Soros Arts Fellowship.